department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ### What is a medallion?

-A medallion is an inscribed piece of bronze that can be attached to an existing, private purchased (non-VA) headstone or marker.
+A medallion is an inscribed piece of bronze that can be attached to an existing, privately purchased headstone or marker.
 A medallion shows that a gravesite or memorial site belongs to a Veteran.

 ### What does a medallion look like?